-The Physics department has its own set of dedicated laboratories in a wing of the school that is dedicated to the teaching of Science.
-We are well resourced for practical work at all levels and benefit from the excellent support of two lab technicians.
+There are nine teachers in the Chemistry Department, which has its own set of dedicated laboratories in a wing of the school dedicated to the teaching of Science.
+The department is very keen to promote practical work at all levels and as such is extremely well resourced and benefits from the excellent support of two lab technicians.